Back to Learning Center

 Specialty tag(s): Prenuptial and Postnuptial Agreements

 The annual Valentine’s Day holiday is a reminder of how much importance we place on letting our significant others know how much we care about them.
-The well-prepared have already made romantic dinner reservations, ordered flowers, purchased jewelry or other fine gifts, written thoughtful love-notes on cards– or some combination of those traditional gestures – while the not-so-well-prepared will be hitting up drugstores and Amazon Prime for packages that say, “I love you.”
+The well-prepared will have made romantic dinner reservations, ordered flowers, purchased jewelry or other fine gifts, written thoughtful love notes on cards, or some combination of those traditional gestures, while the not-so-well-prepared will be hitting up drugstores and Amazon Prime for packages that say, “I love you.”

 Prenuptial agreements provide engaged couples with a framework for identifying the property they bring into the marriage and ways to preserve and handle the property in the event of death or divorce.

-A well-written prenuptial agreement allows a couple to protect the assets they bring into a marriage while they’re still very much committed to each other and can come to an agreement on what’s fair and just.
-Without a prenuptial agreement, a divorcing couple has to make those same determinations about what’s fair and just in a very different emotional state – one in which each partner might feel entitled to a larger share in response to feelings of anger or fear.
+Another reason why a prenup is a good idea is that a well-written prenuptial agreement allows a couple to protect the assets they bring into a marriage while they’re still very much committed to each other and can come to an agreement on what’s fair and just.
+Without a prenuptial agreement, a divorcing couple has to make those same determinations about what’s fair and just in a very different emotional state, one in which each partner might feel entitled to a larger share in response to feelings of anger or fear.

 Prenuptial agreements can also be helpful to couples who enter marriages from different financial positions.
 For example, suppose one partner makes less money than the other or carries more debt.
 In that case, a prenuptial agreement can alleviate some of the pressure that a financial disparity between spouses can create.

-Prenuptial agreements can also help those couples who do end up divorcing from extensive litigation over finances.
-If a couple must continue to work together after a divorce – especially raising children together – a prenuptial agreement can make for a less contentious divorce process, and a better relationship moving forward from the divorce.
+Prenuptial agreements can also help those couples who do end up divorcing to avoid extensive litigation over finances.
+If a couple must continue to work together after a divorce, especially if they’re raising children together, a prenuptial agreement can make for a less contentious divorce process and a better relationship moving forward.

-Being upfront about finances at the outset, through the prenuptial agreement process, can help couples maintain a healthy, open discussion about money – avoiding the secrecy and avoidance around finances that has led far too many couples down an inevitable path to divorce.
+Being upfront about finances at the outset, through the prenuptial agreement process, can help couples maintain a healthy, open discussion about money, avoiding the secrecy and avoidance around finances that has led far too many couples down the path to divorce.

 At Goranson Bain Ausley, our approach is to minimize the destruction of divorce.
 Working with clients to create a prenuptial agreement is one way we help couples get into the mindset of working together to resolve financial issues and commit to the long-term success of both partners.

-Chandler Rice Winslow has been named D Magazine Best Lawyers Under 40 for 2022.
-She has experience in business and real estate law in addition to representing a wide variety of clients in family law, including working and non-working mothers.
-Chandler understands how a business operates and works closely with business owners on identifying separate and community property.
-She is also sought after for drafting pre-and post-nuptial agreements and solving highly contested custody issues.
+Chandler Rice Winslow has been honored as one of D Magazine’s Best Lawyers Under 40 for 2022.
+With extensive experience in business and real estate law, Chandler also represents a diverse range of clients in family law, including both working and non-working mothers.
+Her deep understanding of business operations allows her to effectively assist business owners in distinguishing between separate and community property.
+Chandler is highly sought after for her expertise in drafting pre- and post-nuptial agreements and resolving complex custody disputes.

-To learn more about premarital agreements in Texas, please contact Chandler Winslow at 214-373-7676.
+For more information about premarital agreements in Texas, please contact Chandler Winslow at 214-373-7676.

 Popular Family Law Articles